Future of the Royal Navy: Mine countermeasures and Hydrographic Capability (MHC)

-In 2023, as part of the MHC program, a commercial vessel, the former offshore support vessel MV Island Crown, was acquired for the Royal Fleet Auxiliary to act as a trials platform to further develop the concept for using motherships to support autonomous mine hunting systems.
-The new vessel, named RFA Stirling Castle, was to be based at the Clyde naval base.
-The ship was purchased for 40 million pounds and arrived at HMNB Devonport for a quick conversion to the role in January 2023, though she was subsequently transferred to the Royal Navy from the RFA due to the RFA's acute crewing problems.
+While in the early 2020s, the British Government explored the idea of using the envisaged Type 32 frigate as a "mothership" for the Navy's future unmanned mine countermeasures capabilities, the acquisition of the former offshore support vessel MV Island Crown for the Royal Fleet Auxiliary heralded the future direction of the Royal Navy's minehunting force.
+The new vessel, named RFA Stirling Castle, was to act as a trials platform for autonomous minehunting systems.
+She was purchased for 40 million pounds and arrived at HMNB Devonport for a quick conversion to the role in January 2023, though she was subsequently transferred to the Royal Navy from the RFA due to the RFA's acute crewing problems.